The Australian Screen Editors Guild is dedicated to the pursuit and recognition

 Full episodes only, segments cannot be entered.

-A program or segment broadcast as part of a regular current affairs series, which employs a journalistic approach to social, political or economic issues.
+A program or segment broadcast as part of a regular news or current affairs series, which employs a journalistic approach to social, political or economic issues.
 These programs aim to provide revelation, fresh insight, analysis and debate.

 Entries must be at least 5 minutes in duration.